initialspark/nhs-login-python-example/README.md

     pipenv install
 ```

 Create an .env file in the root of the project and add your client details.
+See example below.

 **.env**
 ```